-Park Military Family Scholarship - Scholarships for the value of full tuition up to 15 academic hours is available annually at each of the military centers.
-The scholarship is for the selected eligible non-military dependent of active duty military personnel assigned, attached, or residing in the vicinity of the center.
-More information is available from the center administrator.
+Park Military Family Scholarship - Scholarships for the value of full tuition up to 15 academic hours are available annually at each of the military campus centers.
+The scholarship is for the selected eligible non-military dependent of active duty military personnel assigned, attached, or residing in the vicinity of the military campus center.
+More information is available from the Campus Center Director.
 The scholarship is awarded in the spring of each year.
 (MIL)

 Performing Arts Grant - Awarded to eligible students who have proven ability in a specific area of the arts, including art, choir, instrumental, piano, drama or speech.
-Contact department head for audition; up to 20 percent of tuition.
+Contact department chair for audition: up to 20 percent of tuition.
 (Parkville)

 Athletic Grant - Athletic grants are subject to the recommendation of the Head Coach and Athletic Director.
-The granting and renewing of the athletic grants are subject to conditions outlined by the Athletic Department in the grant agreement, maximum award is full tuition.
+The granting and renewing of the athletic grants are subject to conditions outlined by the Athletic Department in an agreement.
 (Parkville)

 Army ROTC Incentive Award - Army ROTC offers two, three and four-year scholarship opportunities for students who desire to be commissioned as an officer in the active Army, Army Reserve or National Guard after graduation from college.
 The scholarship provides tuition, money for books and a monthly stipend of up to \$400 per month.
-In addition Park University offers room and board scholarships to all recipients of the Army ROTC Scholarship.
-For more information call, 816-584-6204 or visit the Cadet Command homepage at armyrotc.com (Parkville)
+In addition Park University offers room and board scholarships at the Parkville Daytime Campus Center to all recipients of the Army ROTC Scholarship.
+For more information call, 816-584-6204 or visit the Cadet Command homepage at armyrotc.com.
+(Parkville)